Objectivity of classical quantum stochastic processes: Consistent Measurements

 \section{Consistent Measurements}

-The causality relation~\eqref{eq:collapse_rule} applies only to the latest measurement result in the sequence; an analogous relations between Born distributions that would involve results mid sequence are not readily apparent in the general case.
-Nevertheless, the quantum mechanics does not prohibit such relations as a matter of principle.
+The causality relation~\eqref{eq:collapse_rule} applies only to the latest measurement result in the sequence; analogous relations between Born distributions involving mid-sequence results are not readily apparent in the general case.
+Nevertheless, quantum mechanics does not prohibit such relations as a matter of principle.
 An important example---and the subject of this paper---is the Kolmogorov consistency~\eqref{eq:Born_KC} (KC), a relation between Born distributions inspired by the fundamental laws of the classical theory of stochastic processes~\cite{Kolmogorov,vanKampen_book}.

-In the classical theory, physical quantities are represented by trajectories traced over time in accordance with the system's dynamical laws.
-These trajectories are considered as objective entities in the sense that the same fundamental description of the trajectory accounts for both the results of measurements, as well as any other non-measurement interaction with the physical quantity in question: `when the (classical) tree falls, it makes a sound even if there is no one around to hear it.'
-The Kolmogorovian consistency is the manifestation of this \out{fundamental}foundational postulate of classical physics; let us explain why by reviewing some fundamentals of the theory of stochastic processes.
+In classical theory, physical quantities are represented by trajectories traced over time in accordance with the system's dynamical laws.
+These trajectories are considered objective entities in the sense that the same fundamental description of the trajectory accounts for both measurement results and any other non-measurement interaction with the physical quantity in question: ``when the (classical) tree falls, it makes a sound even if there is no one around to hear it.''
+The Kolmogorovian consistency is a manifestation of this foundational postulate of classical physics.
+Let us explain why by reviewing some fundamentals of the theory of stochastic processes.

-Formally, a classical stochastic process \out{$X(t)$}$X_\text{cls}(t)$ representing a physical quantity is defined as a map from the set of outcomes of random event (the sample space) to \textit{trajectories} $x(t)$---the real-valued functions of time $t\in\mathbb{R}$.
-Every process \out{$X(t)$}$X_\text{cls}(t)$ is assigned with a probability distribution functional \out{$P_X[x]$}$P^{X_\text{cls}}[x]$ for its trajectories $x(t)$; as a probability distribution this functional is non-negative, $P^{X_\text{cls}}[x]\geqslant 0$, and normalized,
+Formally, a classical stochastic process $X_\mathrm{cls}(t)$ representing a physical quantity is defined as a map from the set of outcomes of random event (the sample space) to \textit{trajectories} $x(t)$---the real-valued functions of time $t\in\mathbb{R}$.
+Every process $X_\mathrm{cls}(t)$ is assigned a probability distribution functional $P^{X_\mathrm{cls}}[x]$ for its trajectories $x(t)$; as a probability distribution, this functional is non-negative, $P^{X_\mathrm{cls}}[x]\geqslant 0$, and normalized,

 where $\int\cdots[Dx]$ indicates the functional integration.
-Given the probability distribution $P^{X_\text{cls}}[x]$ one can calculate the expectation value of arbitrary functionals of $X_{\text{cls}}(t)$,
+Given the probability distribution $P^{X_\mathrm{cls}}[x]$, one can calculate the expectation value of arbitrary functionals of $X_{\mathrm{cls}}(t)$,

 where $\{x_i(t)\}_{i=1}^N$ is an ensemble of independently sampled trajectories.
 The \textit{moments} of the process,